-A: You are entitled to one vote for each share of common stock, \$0.01 par value per share, of the Company (the "Common Stock") that you hold.
-As of the Record Date, there were 5,781,676 shares of Common Stock issued and outstanding.
+A: You are entitled to one vote for each share of common stock, \$0.01 par value per share, of the Company that you hold.
+As of the Record Date, there were 5,381,668 shares of our common stock issued and outstanding.

-O: What happens if a director nominee does not stand for election?
+Q: What happens if a director nominee does not stand for election?